 Sometimes, writing rescues me.
 A lot of the time, it isn’t my prose, but the poetry I write that helps me the most.
-When I write a poem, I am taking something I’m either currently experiencing or have experienced enough that I can call it up at will and putting it outside of myself.
+When I write a poem, I am taking something I’m either currently experiencing or have experienced enough that I can call it up at will and put it outside of myself.
 I take the emotions stumbling around my head, capture them in specifically worded and arranged phrases, and then can look at them more clearly.
 See them for what they really are (which is often just something simple blown out of proportion by my mental illnesses).

 Last night, I wrote.
 I spent almost two hours trying (and failing) to write part of my NaNoWriMo project and then gave it up as a lost cause.
 I was too full of thoughts, emotions, and anxieties.
 So I turned my mind toward a poem and a little phrase that had been spinning through my head all afternoon and evening, “broken words and broken moments shower me with shattered words.”
 From this I eventually produced a poem that felt a lot like the mental equivalent of scraping the contents of a can of cranberry sauce onto a plate without breaking or damaging the cylindrical shape it had held for so long.
 I may never post it, because it’s really only important to me, but it was a lot easier to write after that was done, even if it cost me another two hours to reach that point.